amenzwa/amenzwa.github.io/motorsport/adjust.md

 - Initial acceleration phase—returning to throttle at corner exit
 - Hard acceleration phase—resuming full throttle after having exited the corner

-In each driving phase, issues related to the following *handling categories* may arise, either singly or in combination:
+In each driving phase, specific issues may arise, either singly or multiply, under the following *handling categories*:

 - Balance category—the car understeers or oversteers during cornering
 - Compliance category—the tyres skip over bumps
-- Manoeuvrability category—the car does not respond quickly to direction change commands
+- Manoeuvrability category—the car does not respond quickly to direction-change commands
 - Responsiveness category—the car does not respond quickly to acceleration commands
-- Stability category—the car does not track straight line
+- Stability category—the car does not track the straight line

-Here, I present ways to identify handling problems that may arise during each phase of driving, symptoms first, then potential remedies listed in the order from more likely to less likely.
+In this section, I present ways to identify handling problems that may arise during each phase of driving, the symptom first, followed by a list of potential remedies.
+The remedies are listed in the order in which you should try.
 If the car you are driving does not have a particular set-up parameter, ignore it.
 When setting up an unfamiliar car, always establish the baseline lap time in the factory set-up.
-Adjust one set-up parameter in one direction, and test drive.
-Patience and discipline matter.
-And let the lap time, tyre temperatures, handling comfort, and resource longevity be your guides.
+Never alter multiple parameters in one go; adjust only one set-up parameter by a small increment in only one direction, then test drive for a few laps.
+And note that many set-up parameters are intertwined, sometimes in unintended and unintuitive ways.
+Altering one parameter, for instance, may alleviate one kind of handling problem but simultaneously aggravate another kind of problem.
+And one parameter may affect multiple handling categories, or multiple parameters may affect one handling category.
+Careful analysis and disciplined approach are essential when setting up a car.

+The goals of car set-up are as follows:

+- Minimise the lap time—aim for the single best lap when setting up for qualifying, but when setting up for the race, aim for the lap times that are consistently good over many laps and are just slightly better than the competition
+- Make the car handle well enough—it is impossible to make the car handle well in all phases of driving and in all corners on the track under all weather conditions, so just aim to minimise the car's assorted misbehaviours, everywhere on the track, as much as possible
+- Maintain tyre operating temperatures—all four tyres should operate within their optimal ranges through much of the race, and each tyre's inner-middle-outer tread temperatures should be more or less equalised
+- Minimise resource consumption—consumption rate of resources, like tyres, brakes, fuel, and driver stamina, should be reduced as much as possible, so that you can deploy the reserves at the end of the race when you pull ahead of the competition

 # FULL THROTTLE

 ## *compliance*

-- Car skips over bumps at high speed along the straight
+- Tyres skip over bumps at high speed along the straight
   - Soften front and rear fast jounce and droop dampers
 - Chassis scrapes the track at high speed along the straight
   - Reduce fuel quantity if possible
-  - Raise front and rear ride heights
+  - Reduce the front and rear wing angles
   - Stiffen front and rear springs and dampers
   - Stiffen front and rear heave springs and dampers
+  - Raise front and rear ride heights proportionately

 ## *manoeuvrability*

 - Vague steering while travelling at high speed along the straight
   - Strengthen steering wheel controller force feedback
   - Reduce fuel quantity if possible
+  - Stiffen front and rear anti-sway bars
   - Stiffen front and rear slow jounce and droop dampers
-  - Stiffen front and rear anti-sway bars
-  - Lower front and rear ride heights
+  - Lower front and rear ride heights proportionately

 ## *responsiveness*

 - Engine redlines before the car reaches the braking zone
-  - Lengthen top gear ratio and adjust gear spacings
+  - Lengthen top gear ratio and adjust gear spacings appropriately
   - Lengthen final drive ratio
 - Engine cannot reach rev limit when the car reaches the braking zone
-  - Shorten top gear ratio and adjust gear spacings
+  - Shorten top gear ratio and adjust gear spacings appropriately
   - Shorten final drive ratio
   - Reduce wing angles
   - Remove Gurney flap